xphobiadev/Oxford/MOBILE_MENU_CONTACT_FIX.md

   - Mobile Menu Toggle: order 3
 - Made logo section flex:1 to take available space

+### 1b.
+Mobile Menu Contact Link Hidden
+**Problem:** The "Contact" link (last item in navigation) was cut off and not visible in the mobile menu on phone screens.

+**Solution:**
+- Changed `max-height` from fixed `500px` to `100vh` (full viewport height)
+- Added `overflow-y: auto` to allow scrolling if menu items exceed viewport height
+- This ensures all 7 navigation items are accessible on any screen size

 ### 2. Contact Page Layout Overlap
 **Problem:** On mobile screens, the contact form and contact information sections were overlapping or not properly stacked.